 Finally, on the in-breath say ‘in’ and the out-breath say ‘out’.

 This technique is designed to bring your awareness into your surroundings in the present moment.
-Use it when you wish to engage with your sense for a total body experience.
+Use it when you wish to engage with your senses for a total body experience.

 To start, bring your awareness to your breath.
 Take some full deep breaths in and out, then let your breath return to its natural rhythm.